Aleksandar Rakić

-Aleksandar Rakić (Александар Ракић; born February 6, 1992) is a Serbian mixed martial artist.
-He currently competes in the Light Heavyweight division of the Ultimate Fighting Championship (UFC).
+Aleksandar Rakić (Александар Ракић; born 6 February 1992) is an Austrian mixed martial artist.
+He currently competes in the Heavyweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2011, Rakić has also competed for the Final Fight Championship in Austria.
-As of October 28, 2025, he is #10 in the UFC light heavyweight rankings.

 Background

 Rakić was born and raised in Vienna, Austria, into a Serb family.
 As a child, he played football.
 However, he was aggressive up to a point where he was expelled from the team.
 Rakić started training in kickboxing and boxing when he was 12 years old, and had his first fight at 14.
 He accumulated over 40 fights by the time he was 20 years old, when he transitioned to mixed martial arts (MMA) for a new challenge.
 He worked at a hotel to support himself while training.

 Mixed martial arts career

 Early career

 Rakić started his professional MMA career in 2011, competing primarily in the European circuit, and amassed a record of 8–1 before being signed by the UFC in March 2017.